Deep-Learning-Hub-Jersey/Paper-2-Data-April-2021/README.md

 To install the various libraries to run the code, an environment can be created from the environment.yml file in the root directory.
 Use 'conda env create -f environment.yml' from the command line.
 The environment will be named 'p2d' and this can then be activated using 'conda activate p2d'.

-All code, libraries and software used in the demonstration are open source and free to use under their respectice licenses.
+All code, libraries and software used in the demonstration are open source and free to use under their respective licenses.
 These include, but not limited to:
 [Tesseract](https://github.com/tesseract-ocr/tesseract)
 [Transformers](https://huggingface.co) (inc BERT, T5, DeBERTa and RoBERTa), [spaCy](https://spacy.io) and [Doccano](https://github.com/doccano/doccano).